gNahcab/datamodel-hcl/README.md

-# Parse and validate DaSCH-Datamodels from HCL using Rust

- - Information about the project (Shortname, Longname, Shortcode, Keywords, Descriptions, Users etc.) and Lists is not part of HCL-Datamodel(Properties with Listvalues will be dealt with later).
- - In the HCL-Datamodel we care only about ontologies, properties and resources.
+<h1> Validate Datamodels, Manipulate Excel-Data using the Rust Programming Language and HCL (Hashi Corp Language)</h1>

+### how to install rust -> todo

-## Cli Commands
+### Cli Commands
+ #### how to use Cli commands -> todo
 - evaluate data-model:
 - evaluate transform-file:
 - manipulate xlsx-data:
 - manipulate csv-data:

+<h2> Validate HCL-Datamodels using Rust </h2>

+ - Information about the project (Shortname, Longname, Shortcode, Keywords, Descriptions, Users etc.) and Lists is not part of HCL-Datamodel(Properties with Listvalues will be dealt with later).
+ - In the HCL-Datamodel we care only about ontologies, properties and resources.

 ## Structure of datamodel-hcl
 - Ontologies, properties and resources don't have to be in a fixed order.

 ##### ontologies
+-> alle Methoden, die ein Datenmodell transformieren unter directory datamodel_parse
 - a complete ontology looks like this:
 - multiple ontologies in one datamodel are possible